GianlucaP17/WristWonders/Presentation/Presentation.md

 Later i started writing a readme.md file in github to help other dev to use the sourcecode, and wrote down notes to keep in mind during the presentation.

+Stay tuned for the next update of the WristWonders app, where these exciting features will be available, making your watch browsing and shopping experience even more convenient and enjoyable!
+Here's a sneak peek:
+- Nearest Shop Map in Watch Detail Page
+- Search for Brand
+- Search for Watch

 Thank you for your attention.
 We are excited to demonstrate the WristWonders App and answer any questions you may have.